 It is the indivisibility of the soul mentioned in the 'Phaedo' of Plato' that permits the metaphysical notion of immortality and the susceptibility of our own telic mortality.
 It was also discussed in the psychology of the Philebus, The Symposium and the Parmenides of Plato, the Xenophon's Memorabilia, the Orphism of Orpheus, or in the Symposiums of Athens.
 Socrates offered four arguments for the soul's immortality: The Cyclical Argument or Opposites Argument, that explained that forms are eternal and unchanging, and as the soul always brings life, then it must not die and is necessarily "imperishable".
 In the Cosmogonical argument there are three basic variants of the argument, each with subtle yet important distinctions: the arguments from in causa (causality), in esse (essentiality), and in fieri (becoming).They are all aligned to causation, change, motion, contingency, or finitude in respect of the universe, as a whole or processes within it.

-The philosophy I avow acknowledges the presence of a singular entity that we call the deity or the Supernal Creator.
+The philosophy I avow acknowledges the presence of a singular entity that we call a universal deity or the Supernal Creator.
 It is a particular doxa that could be mistaken and interpreted as an addition to theosophy, with the one exception of divine reincarnation that is rejected in this philosophy.
 It is a philosophy intended to cause the cessation of the psychagogic trance that induces the psychedelic aberrations, psychalgia or psychasthenia that torment and disrupt the mind in acrasia.
 It is as well the desire to obtain happiness and balance explained to some degree by Gorgias.
 "Mind is the cause of all natural law and order, just as mind is the cause of the orderliness and coherence of human action", said Anaxagoras.
-Nature is replete with inanimate illusion that society and mankind have disguised latently, with their horrible depravity and false democracy.
-They have forsaken the diction and ethics of Socrates and his sapient theory of knowledge.
+Nature is replete with inanimate illusion that society has disguised latently, with such a horrible depravity and false democracy.
+The diction and ethics of Socrates and his sapient theory of knowledge have been forsaken.
 Society has failed to implement the inductive arguments and universal definitions that Socrates once had envisioned and confabulated, with his sagacious words of axiology to his faithful followers.
 The ultimate objective envisaged of any implementation of philosophy is to establish a meaningful zemblanity that is obtained, by the redounding achievement of the soul and mind's protension of that elusive serendipity.

 There is a core of an ambagious omphalos of the vast cosmos, as there is a delitescent omphalos in the human being that is the inner soul that gradually transcends the ad hoc boundary of the corporeal form of continual mortality.
 Herein is where the mind becomes more involved, in the interaction with the soul, and hereby, the immediate answer of that simultaneous progression is discovered, in the completion of the cause and effect of that connective point of convergence.
 Religion professes the divinity of the spirit, and science promotes the study of the body, and philosophy maintains the purity of the soul.
 Often, we regress in our conduct to the atavistic propensity of causation, and we alter our perception of life radically, to the complacent comfort of acceptance in society.
 It is not the candid admission of our nocence that is important per se that must be pronounced, instead, it is the realisation of the improper rationalisation not enunciated.
 The admission of that necessity formulates the precursor to the process, to recognise that erroneous omission instantly.
 The ability of our mind to think and advance our thoughts past the provisional stage of a conjecture is an advantage that separates us, from the other familiar species of the animal kingdom.